strangelove-ventures/oss-repo-template-golang/docs/SETTINGS.md

 ### Secret scanning

-- Currently, secret scanning is disabled but can be enabled if needed.
+- Enable secret scanning to receive alerts on GitHub for detected secrets, keys, or other tokens.

 ## Deploy keys